Sd.Kfz. 10: Usage in Sweden

 In 1941, Sweden tried to purchase more Demags, but the ongoing war made this impossible.
-Orders then went to Volvo to make a "copy" (the "Artilleritraktor m/43" or "Volvo HBT"), where the only specific requirement from the Swedish army was that the track links had to be interchangeable with the Demag.
-This Volvo was never in use at A8.
+Orders then went to Volvo to make a "copy" (the "Artilleritraktor m/43" or "Volvo HBT"), were the only specific requirement from the Swedish army was that the track links had to be interchangeable with the Demag.
+The Volvo HBT was never used by the A8.

 After the war, another twelve Sd.Kfz.
 10, bought as surplus from Norway and elsewhere, were delivered to A8.
 The total of 24 Sd.Kfz.
 10 were used in training gun crews all through the 1950s and early 1960s.
 In 1966, all were sold to the highest bidders at Kalix airfield and they ended up in the villages surrounding Kalix and Boden.
 In the mid 1970s - 1980s, they were traced down and sold abroad.
 The last known one left Sweden in 1992.
 Of the 24 sold in 1966, as of 2014 fourteen have known locations with collectors and in museums all over the world.

+In popular culture

+Two light half-tracks, one original Sd.Kfz.
+10 and a modified Swedish Artilleritraktor m/43 or Volvo HBT, appear together on the opening scenes of the British 1983 supernatural horror film The Keep, set in 1941 Romania.